shivannis/xandr-docs-public/xandr-docs/articles/data-providers/segment-modifier-faq.md

 ms.date: 10/28/2023
 ---

-# Segment modifier FAQ
+# Segment Modifier FAQ

 Watch this space for answers to frequently asked questions about Segment Modifier.

-## What is the segment modifier feature?
+## What is the Segment Modifier feature?

 Segment modifier is a feature available to seats where campaigns can be associated with segments in such a fashion that permits users to override or modify the bid valuation provided by Xandr's internal optimization engine with values associated with the "modifying" segments.